layer5io/layer5/CONTRIBUTING.md

 `vi <specific page>.md` # or use your favorite IDE
 1. Run site locally to preview changes.
 `make site` # this will run a local web server with "live reload" conveniently enabled.
-(NOTE make is a linux command , if you are using windows you can install wsl , and then run command `sudo apt install make` )
 1. Commit your changes to your remote branch.
 `git commit --signoff -m"<commit subject>`
 1. Push your changes